TagoreNand/llm-ops-sentinel/README.md

 ---

-## Why this project is resume-worthy
+## How is this project well-rounded

 This project demonstrates more than LLM API usage.
 It shows understanding of: